 Create an artificial swarm.

-Find the queen, remove the frame (or comb in a top bar hive) that she is on and place her in a new hive.
-Then add an additional frame of brood and a frame of stores to the new hive.
+Find the queen, remove the frame (or comb in a top bar hive) she is on and place her in a new hive.
+Then add a frame of brood and a frame of stores to the new hive.

 Bingo!
 You now have a new hive, through a “split”.
 Depending on the age of the queen you may need to replace her at a later date, but for now, you have stopped the original hive from swarming.